 Hackspace Education (HackEDU)

-- Technology Development Workshop / FAB Lab giving students experience of rapid prototyping and software engineering/modelling.
+- Technology Development Workshop giving students experience of rapid prototyping and software engineering/modelling.

-- The FAB Lab hosts many different forms of manufacturing technologies including laser cutting, microfluidic fabrication, circuit building, protein engineering, cell culture and 3-D printing facilities.
+- The Advanced Hackspace hosts many different forms of manufacturing technologies including laser cutting, microfluidic fabrication, circuit building, protein engineering, cell culture, wood and metal working and 3D printing facilities.

 - Students will work in small groups to design and construct a device capable of solving a particular technological problem.